chop-dbhi/prometheus-sql/README.md

 ### Compose

 Alternately, use the `docker-compose.yml` file included in this repository.
 The `volumes` section be added for mounting the `queries.yml` file.

-## Caveats

-Currently, the Prometheus client library does not support creating a separate registry (of metrics) for each query, so metrics are differentiated using a `query:<name>` label.
-The side effect to this is that there is a single endpoint for all queries rather than one endpoint per query.
-See [prometheus/client_golang#46](https://github.com/prometheus/client_golang/issues/46) for details.